Skip to content

 #Locking Your Account Down in Five Minutes

 After the forced reset, harden the account so the attacker can’t return with the same credentials.
-We followed this checklist live in April 2026 and timed each step.
+Work through this checklist in order, with rough timings for each step.

 Five hand-drawn steps with timings showing how to harden an Instagram account in five minutes.